-Evening outpatient treatment programs, also referred to night IOP rehabs, allow professionals, students and people with busy schedules to get the addiction treatment they need while continuing to meet their daily professional and personal obligations.
-Some people who need treatment for their addiction or alcoholism are hesitant to go to an inpatient treatment center because it would mean missing out on paychecks and job responsibilities.
+Some people who need treatment for their addiction are hesitant to go to an inpatient treatment center because it would mean missing out on paychecks and job responsibilities.
 However, fear of missing out on paychecks or losing a job shouldn’t stop someone from getting the help they need.
-Evening outpatient programs provide clients with the information, resources and therapy required to treat addiction.
+Our Atlanta Evening IOP Program provides clients with the information, resources, therapy and support required to recover from addiction.

-The Summit Wellness Group’s evening outpatient treatment program offers a variety of therapies to help individuals deal with the underlying trauma fueling their addiction and alcoholism while simultaneously equipping them with the tools they need to live productive and sober lives full of joy and purpose.
+The Summit Wellness Group’s Evening Intensive Outpatient Program offers a variety of therapies to help individuals deal with the underlying trauma fueling their addiction and alcoholism while simultaneously equipping them with the tools they need to live productive and sober lives full of joy and purpose.
 Successful recovery depends on a customized treatment program that works best for each person on an individual basis.
-Some of the components of our evening IOP program are as follows:
+Some of the components of our Evening IOP program are as follows:

 - Cognitive Behavioral Therapy (CBT) – The goal of CBT is to stop a relapse before it occurs.
 This is accomplished by comprehending the consequences of the action of taking drugs and drinking, as well as understanding what your personal relapse triggers are.
 CBT will help you to understand and avoid scenarios and mental states where you feel like using.
 Additionally, it provides useful coping skills to assist in dealing with cravings and triggers.